-Basically all you're doing is using double sided tape to affix the inlay material to some sort of sacrificial material such as MDF.
+Use double sided tape to affix the inlay material to a sacrificial material such as MDF.

-The first reason for doing this is because nothing but the router moves during the cutting process.
-Like was mentioned in the Two Rule if the inlay material moves during the cutting process chances are the inlay will be ruined and you'll have to cut out another piece.
+The main reason for doing this is because nothing but the router moves during the cutting process.
+If the inlay material moves during the cutting process chances are the inlay will be ruined and you'll have to cut another piece.

-The other reason for doing this is because when you cut out the inlay you're going to scar up whatever is beneath the inlay material.
-I'd much rather cut up some sort of sacrificial material than my work bench!
+When you cut out the inlay you're going to scar up whatever is beneath the inlay material.
+It's better to cut up some sort of sacrificial material than a work bench!

 You can use all sorts of different materials for your sacrificial material.
 I've used plywood, hardwood, but my favorite is MDF.
 The reason I like MDF is because you don't get splinters as you cut through it and it never warps.
 It's also pretty easy to clean up!